- Introduction

 -

 Click Create bucket to create your Amazon S3 bucket.
-You can specify this bucket while configuring Amazon S3 as a Destination in your Hevo.
+You can specify this bucket while configuring Amazon S3 as a Destination in Hevo.

 Create an IAM Policy for the S3 Bucket